Universiteit Leiden

 Academic career

 Eric Snijder (1962) graduated from Utrecht University, the Netherlands, in 1986 (cum laude M.Sc. in Biology), after specializing in molecular biology, electron microscopy and molecular virology.
-Subsequently, he continued with a Ph.D. research project at the Department of Virology of the Utrecht Faculty of Veterinary Medicine, resulting a cum laude Ph.D. in 1991 (thesis 'Berne virus – replication and evolution of the torovirus prototype').
+Subsequently, he continued with a Ph.D. research project at the Department of Virology of the Utrecht Faculty of Veterinary Medicine, resulting a cum laude Ph.D. on 31 January 1991 (thesis: 'Berne virus – replication and evolution of the torovirus prototype').
 In 1990, Snijder moved to the Department of Medical Microbiology of the Leiden University Medical Center (LUMC), where he became assistant professor and subsequently associate professor and principal investigator of the nidovirus research group.
 In 2000, he was awarded the C.J.
 Kok prize for his work on the molecular biology of nidoviruses (arteri- and coronaviruses).
 In 2007, Snijder was appointed full professor of molecular virology.
 His inaugural lecture was entitled ‘Virus evolution: ready while you wait’.

-Eric Snijder investigates the molecular biology and evolution of viruses with a positive-stranded RNA genome, in particular nidoviruses like the coronaviruses that cause SARS and MERS.
+At the Leiden University Center for Infectious Diseases (LUCID), Eric Snijder investigates the molecular biology and evolution of viruses with a positive-stranded RNA genome, in particular nidoviruses like the coronaviruses that cause SARS, MERS, and COVID-19.
 The (molecular) interactions between these viruses and their host cell have been a central and recurrent theme in his research, which was and is supported by a variety of research grants from the Netherlands Organization for Scientific Research (NWO) and the European Union (EU).
-Snijder has published over 235 scientific publications.
-He is a former Editor of the Journal of General Virology, member of the Editorial Board of the Journal of Virology and Virus Research, and member of the Advisory Committee of the Beijerinck Virology Fund.
-For the LUMC Biomedical Sciences curriculum, he coordinates the M.Sc. course 'Molecular Virology of RNA viruses' and is also involved in a variety of other teaching activities.
+Snijder has published over 280 scientific publications.
+He is a former Editor of the Journal of General Virology and member of the Editorial Board of the Journal of Virology.
+At LUMC, he (co)coordinates MSc and PhD courses in Molecular Virology and Infection & Immunity and contribute to a broad range of other teaching activities.

 Prizes and honourable appointments